iypetrov/gardener-extension-shoot-traefik/README.md

 - [Traefik NGINX Annotations Support](https://doc.traefik.io/traefik/reference/install-configuration/providers/kubernetes/kubernetes-ingress-nginx/)
 - [NGINX to Traefik Migration Guide](https://doc.traefik.io/traefik/migrate/nginx-to-traefik/)

-### Why Traefik?

-Traefik is chosen as a replacement for nginx-ingress-controller because:

-1. **Active Maintenance**: Traefik is actively maintained with regular updates
-2. **Modern Features**: Native support for modern protocols and features
-3. **Kubernetes-Native**: Built-in Kubernetes Ingress support
-4. **Observability**: Built-in metrics and tracing support

 ## Development

 In order to build a binary of the extension, you can use the following command.